No one is calling out the racist killing of a white woman by a "black gang."

 And if a cop shot these thugs, they’d be SAINTS!
 People would riot and protests their deaths!
 WE NEED TO TAKE BACK OUR COUNTRY!

 The US Herald story also claimed the attackers were members of a “gang,” but there was also no mention of the suspects’ membership in any organized gang in any of the news reports on the incident.
 The suspects, Justin Grady, 38, Cortavious Heard, 18, Mina Ellery, 17, and Angel Harmon, 17, are all being held without bond on charges of felony murder and malice murder.
 Grady had previously worked in the blueberry fields next to Dow’s home and had helped the family during harvest seasons.

 While the Meriwether County Sheriff’s Office did not wish to comment and the District Attorney’s Office did not return our request for information, the charges brought against the suspects do not include hate crimes, which are defined as any offense committed due to “perceived race, color, religion, or national origin of any person,” according to federal law.

-While Dow’s assault and murder was no doubt horrifying and brutal, there is no evidence to suggest the attack was motivated by race.
+Dow’s assault and murder was no doubt horrifying and brutal, but no evidence suggested the attack was motivated by racial animus.